310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Shinobu awkward %}
-Haha… Indeed, thanks to that, even the blockbuster Supervillains has reached a deadlock.
+Haha… Indeed, thanks to that, even the blockbuster ‘Supervillains’ has reached a deadlock.
 {% endbubble %}

 {% bubble Tetora idle %}
 Oh, I didn’t know… I’ve been so busy with my own work that I haven’t had the chance to catch up on everything.

 Is everything going to be okay?
-Supervillains is referring to the blockbuster that we’re going to be a part of, right?
+‘Supervillains’ is referring to the blockbuster that we’re going to be a part of, right?

 I saw in the newspaper that they finally announced the title, but…?